mindspore-ai/docs/docs/serving/docs/source_en/serving_pipeline.md

 ### Environment Preparation

-Before running the sample network, ensure that MindSpore Serving has been properly installed.
-To install MindSpore Serving on your PC, go to the [MindSpore Serving installation page](https://gitee.com/mindspore/serving/blob/r1.3/README.md#installation) and configure environment variables on the [MindSpore Serving environment configuration page](https://gitee.com/mindspore/docs/blob/r1.3/install/mindspore_ascend_install_source_en.md#configuring-environment-variables).
+Before running the sample network, ensure that MindSpore Serving has been properly installed and the environment variables are configured.
+To install and configure MindSpore Serving on your PC, go to the [MindSpore Serving installation page](https://www.mindspore.cn/serving/docs/en/r1.3/serving_install.html).

 ### Exporting a Multi-Graph Model